 HOME provides funding to Units of General Local Governments, Public Housing Authorities, nonprofits, and for profit entities for the new construction or rehabilitation of affordable multifamily rental developments.
 More »

-Additional funds are set-aside to be accessed in the event of a federally-declared or state-recognized natural disaster and are made available to Units of General Local Governments, Public Housing Authorities, and nonprofits to assist persons needing homebuyer assistance for relocation, rehabilitation, reconstruction assistance, or temporary rental assistance.
+Additional funds are set-aside to be accessed in the event of a disaster and are made available to Units of General Local Governments, Public Housing Authorities, and nonprofits to assist persons needing homebuyer assistance for relocation, rehabilitation, reconstruction assistance, or temporary rental assistance.
 For a list of entities that currently have an agreement to assist persons in the event of a disaster, visit the HOME Disaster Relief page.
 The TDHCA Disaster Relief Resources page also has additional information on available resources..